Ken Gordon (Trinidad and Tobago politician): Biography

-After attending Saint Mary's College in Port of Spain, Trinidad, he went away to the United States and United Kingdom for further studies.
+After attending Saint Mary's College in Port of Spain, Trinidad, he went away to the United States and the United Kingdom for further studies.
 He entered broadcasting in 1949 as a radio announcer for Radio Trinidad.
 He later became chairman of a conglomerate.
 In 1986 he was appointed a Minister of Tourism under the National Alliance for Reconstruction as a senator.

 He married three times, his present wife being Marguerite Gordon.
 He has four children.

-He was instrumental in introducing the first private television station in the English Caribbean, CCN TV6, and Prime Radio, which is owned by Trinidad and Tobago Express Newspapers Limited, in 1991.
-He was the chairman of that company until 2006, when he became chairman of the West Indies Cricket Board.
-On 28 October 2011 he was appointed Chairman of the Trinidad and Tobago Integrity Commission.
+He was instrumental in introducing the first private television station in the English Caribbean, CCN TV6, and Prime Radio, which was owned by Trinidad and Tobago Express Newspapers Limited, in 1991.
+He was the chairman of that company until 2006 when he became chairman of the West Indies Cricket Board.
+On 28 October 2011, he was appointed Chairman of the Trinidad and Tobago Integrity Commission.

 His autobiography, Getting it Write: Winning Caribbean Press Freedom, came out in 1999 from Ian Randle Publishers.